sefop/sefop-training-hub/workshops/2026-10-25-agifors-annual-symposium/content.md

   and what changes that behavior*.

-## 09 AI-coding assistants amplify whatever practices you already have
+## 09 Can't AI-coding assistants take care of this?

 - **Bridge:** 08 spent 15 months on engineering.
 The obvious objection is why bother, when AI writes the code.
 - **Content:**